Yerba mate is a traditional South American drink known for its clean, long-lasting energy. But most beginners in the U.S. have no idea where to start.

 | Doesn’t upset most stomachs |

-This is the exact setup we’ve used to help thousands of beginners make their first real mate at home.
-After trying and reviewing close to a hundred yerba mate brands, we honed in on the best one for beginners to be featured in our starter kit below.
+This is the exact setup we’ve used to help thousands of beginners make their first real mate at home, and it's curated based off years of drinking mate.
+We've tried and reviewed close to a hundred brands and honed in on the best one for beginners to be featured in our yerba mate kit below.

 No guesswork, no wasted money on poor equipment, and no “why does this taste so bitter?”